thierrydecker/myason/CONTRIBUTING.md

 This allows us to ensure consistency across the flow.

+What is happening in practice?

+If it does not exist yet, you must first create the develop branch:

+    $ git branch develop
+    $ git push -u origin develop

+Now, let's imagine Bob is wishing to start a new feature.
+It must create a separate branch for each feature:

+    $ git checkout -b feature/awesome-feature develop

+He develops on his side:

+    $ git add <files>
+    $ git commit -m "feature (menu): add items"
+    $ git pull origin develop
+    $ git push origin feature/awesome-feature

+Then Bob creates a Pull-Request and sends in Quality Check.

+Once validated, its code will be migrated to develop and put into production (master tagged version).

+For versioning the master branch, we use [Semantic Versioning 2.0.0](https://semver.org/).

+So our workflow is pretty close to git flow because it's like a git flow release contains only one feature.
+But just as close to github flow, because the main branch is proddable at any time.

 # Your first Contribution

 Unsure where to begin contributing to Myason?